Mehmed: Fetihler Sultanı

-Mehmed: Fetihler Sultanı is a 2024 Turkish historical fiction television series directed by Şafak Bal and Yıldıray Yıdırım.
-The series depicts the life of Ottoman Sultan Mehmed II, starring Serkan Çayoğlu, Selim Bayraktar, Seçkin Özdemir, Ertan Saban, and Gürkan Uygun.
+Mehmed: Fetihler Sultanı is a 2024 Turkish historical-based-on-real-event television series directed by Şafak Bal and Yıldıray Yıdırım.
+The series depicts the life of Ottoman Sultan Mehmed II, starring Serkan Çayoğlu, Selim Bayraktar, Seçkin Özdemir, Ertan Saban, Gürkan Uygun, and Rüzgar Aksoy.
 The first episode of the series was aired on 27 February 2024 on TRT 1.

 Synopsis

 Season 1

-Following Sehzade Aladdin's death, Sultan Murad II stepped down from the throne, allowing the eldest heir, Mehmed II, to ascend the throne.
+Following Sehzade Aladdin's death, Murad II stepped down from the throne, allowing the eldest heir, Mehmed II, to ascend the throne.
 Mehmed's biggest dream was to conquer Constantinople; however, the Grand Vizier, Candarli Halil Pasha, thought them to be unrealistic ambitions, eventually resulting in Mehmed's deposition.

+Arranged by Sultan Murad II, Shehzade Mehmed is forced to marry Gülşah Hatun (historical character), the daughter of Ibrahim Beg of Karamanid Beylik, in a political union that begins with cold diplomatic duty.

+Immediately after the wedding, Mehmed departs for a military campaign near Constantinople to handle the threat of Prince Orhan and the Byzantine Empire, leaving his new bride behind.
+Upon his return, however, he makes up for it and following his eventual return to the capital after these state disruptions, Mehmed intentionally sits down with Gülşah to converse and address their strained situation directly.This pivotal personal discussion clears the distance between them, successfully transitioning their forced marriage into a mutual, trusted political partnership prior to his ascension to the throne.Following the forced political alliance, Gülşah Hatun's introduction to the palace causes tension and jealousy for Bahar Hatun(fictional character inspired from Historical Gulbahar Hatun), Mehmed's initial partner and the mother of his eldest son, Beyazed.The narrative subsequently focuses on the domestic friction between the two consorts as they both hold significant, competing positions within Mehmed's household leading up to his ascension.

 Following his father's death a few years later, Mehmed once again sat on the throne, this time determined to fulfill his dream.
 He gained many allies and ended enemies.
 While Mehmed dealt with the politics, Mara Hatun, Bahar Hatun, and Gulsah Hatun worked hard to ensure the inside enemies, Halime Hatun and Hala Sultan, were cleansed out.
 By the time the season ended, Mehmed II had no obstacles between him and his goal.

 On the other hand, in Constantinople, Konstantinos (known as Constantine historically) and Demetrios constantly clashed over who would take the throne after John VIII's death.
 The feud ended with Konstantinos taking the throne with help from his mother, Helena Dragas, and the megas doux, Loukas Notaras.
 However, Konstantinos soon came to realize that his mother and Notaras had placed him on the throne to use him as a puppet ruler.
 When he learned that they were willing to kill him if they didn't get the power they wanted, Konstantinos killed his mother and exiled Notaras.